ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-using-overlays.md

 ### Editing Text Overlays

-To position a text Overlay, place your cursor in the middle of the Overlay and drag.
+To position a Text Overlay, place your cursor in the middle of the Overlay and drag.
 If you’d like to adjust the Overlay’s size, hover your cursor in the bottom right-hand corner of the Overlay, and look for it to change to arrows.
 Drag to adjust the size.
 You may also use your trackpad’s pinch-to-zoom gesture, or your mouse’s scroll gesture to resize any Overlay.

 If you’d like to change the text or visual style of the Overlay, place your cursor over the Overlay.
 Two icons will appear on its left.
 The {% inlineicon pencil 30 %}Edit Button{% endinlineicon %} brings back the Text Editing Sheet for adjustments.
 A double-click on the Overlay will also bring back the Text Editing Sheet.

 If you would like to hide the Text Overlay from the screen, place your cursor over the Overlay.
 Two icons will appear on its left.
 The {% inlineicon x 30 %}Close Button{% endinlineicon %} hides the text Overlay.
 You can bring the Text Overlay back to the screen by clicking the {% inlineicon visible 20 inverted %}Visible Buttton{% endinlineicon %} next to the name of the Text Overlay in the Overlays Window, or selecting it from the Overlays Menu at the top of your display.

 To change the width of a text Overlay without changing the font size, place your cursor over the right edge of the Overlay.
 When the cursor switched to a left-right arrow, drag left or right to adjust the width.
 Once you've adjusted the width, the width will remain fixed.
-To return to an automatically-sized width, double-click the width drag area.
+To return to an automatically-sized width, double-click the right edge area.

 ## Image Overlays